General

 If you’ve remortgaged specifically to access funds in a cash-out refinancing loan, then you’ll typically receive that money into your account on the same day of completion.
 Instead of just paying the existing lender directly, your solicitor will arrange for the set amount of money decided with the new lender to be delivered to you as well.

 If you like the idea of a remortgage, working with a qualified mortgage broker is a great place to start.
-WIS Mortgages has extensive experience in finding suitable remortgaging solutions for our happy customers.
-We make mortgages simple with online calculators and free guidance on tap whenever you need us.
-Get in touch with our team today to find out how we can help you choose a suitable remortgage today.
+Use our remortgage calculator or contact WIS Mortgages today to find the best remortgage option for your needs.
+We make mortgages simple with online calculators and expert guidance whenever you need us.